leanprover-community/lean4-metaprogramming-book/md/metam.md

 #eval sixExprM -- Lean.Expr.lit (Lean.Literal.natVal 6) (Expr.mkData 393219 (bi := Lean.BinderInfo.default))
 ```

 A powerful feature of lean is its unifier.
-There is an easy way to use thiswhile meta-programming, namely the method `mkAppM` (and a similar method
+There is an easy way to use this
+while meta-programming, namely the method `mkAppM` (and a similar method
 `mkAppM'`).
 For example, we can construct an expression for the length of a list
 using `mkAppM`.
 Recall that `List.length` has an implicit parameter
 `α : Type u`.
 This is deduced by unification, as are universe levels.